Tomahawk Steaks, Beef Short Ribs, and Pork Belly Burnt Ends on a Meadow Creek Tank Smoker

 I use a propane torch to heat up the tank to 250 and to light the wood/charcoal.

 Are you dreaming of starting a catering or vending business?
 Or simply ramping up your capacity for cooking for friends, family gatherings, and charities?
-Our tank smokers offer an excellent presentation for on-site cooking and they are fun to pull on the road.
+Our reverse flow offset smokers offer an excellent presentation for on-site cooking and they are fun to pull on the road.

 A mounted BBQ42 Chicken Cooker on the front of the trailer adds a nice touch and multiplies the usefulness of your trailer by making it easy to cook with direct and semi-direct heat while you’re finishing the meats in the offset smoker.